FAQs

 A. After completing the registration process, you will be able to select the "Log on" button at

-PA Supplier Portal home page and enter your User ID and password that was supplied to you during the vendor registration process.
-For additional resources go to
+PA Supplier Portal home page and enter your User ID and password that was provided upon completion of registration.
+For additional questions about the PA Supplier Portal, visit

 Supplier Service Center.

 A. A Vendor Number is a unique six-digit number assigned to a registered Commonwealth Vendor.
-This is sometimes referred to as a Supplier Number or SAP number.
+This is sometimes referred to as a Supplier Number or SAP number, and is used for payments, invoicing, and maintaining informational accuracy across the Commonwealth.

 Q. How do I find out if I have a Vendor Number?